-  And as you can see in the diagram above, inbound marketing doesn’t even consider the most typical lead step of “qualify”.
-In traditional lead generation marketing, you interrupt a prospect until they engage with you, and then your first step is to qualify for interest. (then budget, timeframe, decision process, etc).
-With inbound, you skip that first qualification level all together as you know they are interested in a specific topic or problem – after all, they came INBOUND to your content.
+And as you can see in the diagram above, inbound marketing doesn’t even consider the most typical lead step of “qualify.”
+In traditional lead generation marketing, you interrupt a prospect until they engage with you, and then your first step is to qualify for interest.
+(Then budget, time frame, decision process, etc).
+With inbound, you skip that first qualification level entirely, as you know they're interested in a specific topic or problem – after all, they came INBOUND to your content.

 Our goal with an inbound marketing approach is, first and foremost, to convert the anonymous to the known.
 What are the offers and calls to actions that we can take to get a visitor to our insightful content, to identify themselves to us.
 Once identified, the visitor becomes an asset to our business development efforts because they are known.
 From this point forward, you can begin to consider how inbound solves your sales lead shortage issues.

 We’d tell our clients to think about conversions from their inbound marketing efforts as a clue.
 A clue you can give to your sales team that someone out there in the universe of ALL the businesses you could sell to, has an issue that you may be able to solve.
 And their job is to play detective and see if they can gather more clues and solve the issue.